Alt-right: Influences

+According to Tait, during the rise of the Tea Party movement and Mitt Romney's 2012 presidential campaign, there were "cultural and economic shifts that created the conditions for a parallel shift in right-wing politics.", including changing demographics, the rise of the Internet and social media giving a significant platform to more extreme right-wing voices that were previously marginalized by "responsible conservative gatekeepers", the perceived failure of the war on terror led by neoconservatives, the Obergefell v.
+Hodges Supreme Court decision that legalized same-sex marriage and undermined social conservatism, the 2008 Great Recession that undermined conservatives' support of the free market, and men with certain beliefs about gender roles "feeling traditionally male spaces were being eroded." and facing competition in the economy from "highly educated women".
+All of these factors also lead to "the collapse of intellectual and political guardrails on the right.

 The alt-right drew upon several older currents of right-wing thought.
 One was the Nouvelle Droite, a far-right movement that originated in 1960s France before spreading elsewhere in Europe.
 Many alt-rightists adopted the Nouvelle Droite's views on pursuing long-term cultural change through "metapolitical" strategies; it thereby shares similarities with European identitarianism, which also draws upon the Nouvelle Droite.
 The alt-right also exhibited similarities with the paleoconservative movement which emerged in the U.S. during the 1980s.
-Both opposed neoconservatism and expressed similar positions on restricting immigration and supporting an openly nationalistic foreign policy, although unlike the alt-right, the paleoconservatives were typically closely aligned to Christianity and wanted to reform the conservative movement rather than destroy it.
+Both opposed neoconservatism and expressed similar positions on restricting immigration and supporting an openly nationalistic foreign policy; however, unlike the alt-right, the paleoconservatives were typically closely aligned to Christianity and wanted to reform the conservative movement rather than destroy it.
 Certain paleoconservatives, such as Samuel T. Francis, became especially close to white nationalism.

-There were also links between the American right-libertarian movement and the alt-right, despite libertarianism's general repudiation of identity politics.
+There were also links between the American right-libertarian movement and the alt-right, despite libertarianism's general condemnation of identity politics and collectivism.
 Many senior alt-rightists previously considered themselves libertarians, and right-libertarian theorist Murray Rothbard has been cited as a particular link between the two movements due to his staunch anti-egalitarianism and support for ideas about differing IQ levels among racial groups.
 Also cited in connection with the alt-right was the Dark Enlightenment, or neo-reactionary movement, which emerged online in the 2000s, pursuing an anti-egalitarian message.
 This movement intersected with the alt-right; many individuals identified with both movements.
 The Dark Enlightenment however was not white nationalist, deeming the latter insufficiently elitist.

 According to Dean, in the 1990s, there were "alt-right" Usenet groups that consisted of fringe libertarians, anarcho-capitalists, and fans of American writer and philosopher Ayn Rand, who advocated for the abolition of the state in favor of private property and markets.
-Prior to recently, "the American far-right did not harness the Internet quickly, effectively or widely." enough to gain traction.
+According to Winter, during the 1990s and early 2000s, "the American far-right did not harness the Internet quickly, effectively or widely.
+More recently, however, they have experienced a resurgence and mainstreaming, benefitting greatly from social media."